pdb0102/MMM-TheEnergyDetective/README.md

-# MMM-TheEnergyDetective
+# Module: MMM-TheEnergyDetective
-Magic Mirror Module to display [The Energy Detective (TED)](https://theenergydetective.com/) energy data.
+MagicMirror Module to display [The Energy Detective (TED)](https://theenergydetective.com/) energy data.

 The module supports several panes and can cycle through them or be configured multiple times to show several at once.